tw4449-s-MAS-Submods/Custom-Room-Furnished-Spaceroom-V2/README.md

 ## Instructions:

-1. Go to the "Releases" tab on the right this webpage(or click [HERE](https://github.com/tw4449/Custom-Room-Custom-Room-Furnished-Spaceroom-v2/releases)), then click on the latest version of "Furnished_Spaceroom_V1.zip".
+1. Go to the "Releases" tab on the right this webpage(or click [HERE](https://github.com/tw4449/Custom-Room-Custom-Room-Furnished-Spaceroom-v2/releases)), then click on the latest version of "Furnished_Spaceroom_V2.zip".
 It should begin automatically downloading.
-2. Unzip and open the folder called 'Furnished_Spaceroom_V1' (it should be in your 'Downloads' folder).
+2. Unzip and open the folder called 'Furnished_Spaceroom_V2' (it should be in your 'Downloads' folder).
-3. From the Furnished_Spaceroom_V1 folder, copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').
+3. From the Furnished_Spaceroom_V2 folder, copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').
-4. Launch MAS, and the rooms should be available.
+4. Launch MAS, and the room should be available.
 Monika will explain how to use them after a minute or so.

 And that's it!
 It's that simple.